 At this level, your diving instruction is getting very serious.
-Now you learn how safely to plan and organise diving activities, to assess diving conditions and divers, and to use the observations to prevent and avert diving emergencies.
+Now you learn how safely to plan and organize diving activities, to assess diving conditions and divers, and to use the observations to prevent and avert diving emergencies.
 First and foremost, you learn to look after yourself, to become self-reliant.
 As a result, you become more able to help others.
 At that point, you don’t just go diving anymore, you begin to think like a diver, to consider everything you do, to observe and, where necessary, advise others in personal safety.
-As a last resort, you will be able to carry out individual rescues, conduct searches, use available resources and, as necessary, improvise, to organise emergency procedures, and carry out life-saving emergency first-aid in the field, should an incident occur.
+As a last resort, you will be able to carry out individual rescues, conduct searches, use available resources and, as necessary, improvise, to organize emergency procedures, and carry out life-saving emergency first-aid in the field, should an incident occur.

 It is serious, it is intensive, but it’s great fun !
 Participants invariably end the course tired, but happy and confident.

 - PADI Advanced Open Water or Junior Advanced Open Water certification (or an equivalent with another diving organization)

 - Authorized CPR program (e.g. PADI Emergency First Response) within the past 24 months